 We are a non-profit organization with over a 50 year history of welcoming new residents.
 Our goal is to introduce newcomers to our great tropical lifestyle and help new members become familiar with the interesting activities available in our area.
 The club provides a network for new residents to become active in their new community, enjoy planned activities and make lasting friendships.

-We hold a general membership meeting at 9:15 a.m. on the first Tuesday of each month at the Yacht Club (5819 Driftwood Parkway).
+We hold a general membership meeting at 9:15 a.m. on the first Thursday of each month at the Lake Kennedy Center (400 Santa Barbara Blvd).
 Please join us for coffee and a light snack and get acquainted with the most dynamic social group in the Cape.

 In their wildest dreams, the Rosen Brothers could not have known the success their development of “Red Fish Point”, later to be called Cape Coral, would be.
 The Cape Coral of the 1960’s and the Cape Coral of today may appear to be different, but the lifestyle sold by Jack and Leonard hasn’t changed much at all.
 They envisioned a place where waterfront living, along with access to the Gulf of Mexico, could compete with the multi million-dollar properties that sit on the beach.
 In 1967 they advertised lots for $20 per month with a small deposit to entice people to buy.
 People bought, some built homes and moved to Florida right away while others waited until retirement.
 The folks that moved right away found a rugged and remote village with very little to do.
 There were no bridges to Ft.
 Myers, very few stores and fewer families.